sanying123/documentation/using-the-api/reference.md

-## Summary
+# ShiftLeft Vulnerability API

-This API aims at allowing access to each of your organization’s vulnerabilities and runtime information on them.
+This API allows ShiftLeft to access each version of your organization’s applications to identify vulnerabilities and provide runtime protection.
+With this information, you can then take action securing your code.
+A vulnerability is a potentially exploitable path in the code base.

-The main piece of security information in ShiftLeft is called a Vulnerability, it represents a potentially exploitable path in your code base, this API allows you to get said vulnerabilities for all of the versions of all the applications in your organization,

-### Data
-The various queries on this API will return Vulnerabilities which contain all the necessary data for you to take action on a code exploitable area.
+Each API query returns vulnerabilities with all the necessary data for you to take action on a code exploitable area.

-### A Vulnerability
+## Example of an API Query Return

 ```json
        {